 - on which policy decisions are based

-If, for some reason, you have made a procurement choice that means your performance data is monitored or stored by a third party, you should make sure that you have the right to access, export, share and reuse that data openly and in an open format.
+If you’ve made a procurement choice that means your performance data is monitored or stored by a third party, you should make sure you have the right to access, export, share and reuse that data openly and in an open format.

-In making your data open, you are encouraging greater use of the data and helping users to innovate.
+In making your data open, you’re encouraging greater use of the data and helping users to innovate.